algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

 This mockup outlines the core user flows and primary pages of the application, with a focus on intuitive navigation and an engaging user experience.

+Though, screenshots taken from such mockup are subject to change and are explanatory, do not focus too much on the visuals but rather on the functionalities.

 ---

 #### Sign-Up Page